Battery-safety-system/Battery-Safety-Sever-Client/readme.md

 4. [Conclusion](#Conclusion)

 # Hardware Prerequirement <a name="Hardware Prerequirement"></a>
-Device: Arduino, Modbus, Pcan, Battery, Raspberry, PC
+Device: Arduino, Modbus, Pcan, Battery, Raspberry, PC, Network Switcher.

 # Software Prerequirement <a name="Software Prerequirement"></a>

-### Pcan:
+### Pcan(raspberry):
 Before we use these code, we need to install peak driver to drive the pcan. <br/>
 Installation step: <br />